amalpothan/mac_changer/README.md

 use --help for details on how to run the file
 #python3 mac_changer.py --help

-pass interface and mac changer as arguments(refer --help)
+pass interface and MAC address as arguments(refer --help)